{ list here sources of all reused/adapted ideas, code, documentation, and third-party libraries -- include links to the original source as well }

 The delete student feature allows users to delete an existing student information from the student contact list

-using the command delete INDEX
+using the command delete INDEX.

-command mechanism is facilitated by the DeleteCommand
+The delete command mechanism is facilitated by the DeleteCommand and the DeleteCommandParser.

 It allows users to delete a student contact from the student contact list.

-which is exposed in the Model
+It uses the AddressBook#removePerson(Person key) which is exposed in the Model

-is called on the UniquePersonList
+interface as Model#deletePerson(Person personToDelete).
+Then, the remove(Person person) is called on the UniquePersonList

-to delete the student contact from the list.
+in TutorsContactsPro to delete the student contact from the list.

-command also involves the facilitation of the AddressBook#deassignPerson(Person persontToDeassign, Group group)
+A modification from AB3 delete mechanism is that the delete command also involves the facilitation of the AddressBook#deassignPerson(Person persontToDeassign, Group group)

-, which result in the call of Group#deassign(Person person)
+which is exposed in the Model interface as Model#deassignPerson(Person person, Group group), which result in the call of Group#deassign(Person person) to

 deassign the deleted student contact from all previously assigned groups.